 Understanding the Benefits and Risks of IVF

-A couple of weeks back, we shared some basic information on in-vitro fertilization or IVF.
-Today, we are going to probe deeper into this fast becoming popular solution to infertility.
+A while back, we shared some basic information on in-vitro fertilization or IVF.
+Today, we are going to probe deeper into this popular solution to infertility.

-As a refresher, IVF, according to AmericanPregnancy.org, IVF a process of fertilization done by “manually combining an egg and and sperm in a laboratory dish.”
+As a refresher, IVF, according to AmericanPregnancy.org, is a process of fertilization done by “manually combining an egg and sperm in a laboratory dish.”
 After a successful IVF procedure, it is combined with a procedure known as “embryo transfer” wherein the embryo is physically placed in the uterus.

 Of course, IVF is ideally done with the couple’s own eggs and sperm but for those who are sterile and are unable to produce healthy eggs, donor eggs, sperm or embryos are common options.

 As with any medical procedures, there are potential risks for a process as complex as IVF.
 One is ovarian hyperstimulation syndrome wherein the ovaries become swollen and painful.
 However, this is usually “rare and mild.”
 Other associated symptoms, which occur in 1% of cases, are:

 • Dark-colored urine;